piotr10111/webpack/README.md

 # webpack
-Example of webpack config file
+Example of webpack and eslint config files